 Janet received a Master’s in Business Administration from Babson F.W.
 Olin Graduate School of Business, and a Bachelor’s degree in Accounting from Boston College.
 In her free time she enjoys spending time walking with her family.

 Natalya is dedicated to promoting and researching evidence-based improvements in the quality of healthcare through an equity lens.
 Prior to joining MHQP, Natalya conducted research for the Department of Exercise Science at Skidmore College.
 She has also partnered with Shape Up Somerville, an organization that strives to build healthy and equitable communities, to implement a community-based project aimed at collecting baseline health status data.
-Natalya also sits on the Steering Committee of the Right Care Alliance, a grassroots coalition that works to center the patient’s voice in healthcare.
+Natalya also volunteers with the Right Care Alliance, a grassroots coalition that works to center the patient’s voice in healthcare.

 Natalya received an MPH from Simmons University and a B.Sc. in Health & Exercise Science from Skidmore College.
 In her free time, she enjoys running and drawing.

 Prior to joining MHQP, Julia interned at the Right Care Alliance (RCA), a grassroots coalition working to put patients’ voices at the center of healthcare.
-She continues to volunteer at the RCA.
 She has also worked in research involving health disparities at Yale University’s Institution for Social and Policy Studies and Boston University’s Slone Epidemiology Center.